-Google Nest Doorbell vs Ring Video Doorbell Pro 2
+Google Nest Doorbell vs Ring Wired Doorbell Pro

 By Naila Syifa

-If you're in the market for a smart doorbell, you've likely come across two popular options: the Google Nest Doorbell and the Ring Video Doorbell Pro 2.
+If you're in the market for a smart doorbell, you've likely come across two popular options: the Google Nest Doorbell and the Ring Wired Doorbell Pro (also formerly known as Ring Video Doorbell Pro 2).

 Both of these devices offer advanced features such as video recording, motion detection, and two-way communication, but some key differences set them apart.

-In this article, we'll compare the Google Nest Doorbell and Ring Video Doorbell Pro 2 across several key consideration aspects to help you determine which one is right for you.
+In this article, we'll compare the Google Nest Doorbell and Ring Wired Doorbell Pro across several key consideration aspects to help you determine which one is right for you.

 Key Takeaways

-One key difference is Nest Doorbell runs on battery while Ring Doorbell requires hardwired installation.
-Also, Ring is only compatible with Alexa, while Nest supports Google Home and Alexa.
-However, Ring has a wider field of view and better video quality with 1536x1536 resolution compared to Nest's 960x1280.
-Ring also offers more advanced features like Bird's Eye View and Pre-Roll Video.
+While Ring Wired Doorbell Pro is hardwired, Google Nest Doorbell runs on battery.
+Ring only works with Alexa, while Nest supports Google Home and Alexa.
+Ring has a wider field of view and better video quality with 1536x1536 resolution compared to Nest's 960x1280.
+Compared to Google Nest Doorbell, Ring Wired Doorbell Pro also offers more advanced features like Bird's Eye View and Pre-Roll Video.

 Google Nest Doorbell (Battery)